Field Trips

 First Tuesday Field Trips - Montrose County

-All Montrose First Tuesday Field Trips meet at 9:00 a.m. at the public parking lot at the corner of N. 2nd Street and N. Cascade Ave. in Montrose unless noted in the trip description.
+All Montrose First Tuesday Field Trips meet at 8:00 a.m. during the summer months at the public parking lot at the corner of N. 2nd Street and N. Cascade Ave. in Montrose, unless otherwise noted in the trip description.
 Bruce Ackerman will lead the group to a nearby birding hotspot.
 Return should be by about noon.
 Bring a snack, water, binoculars, and field guides.
 Please RSVP for all field trips and include your name, field trip date, and contact information in case weather or illness forces a cancellation.
 RSVP to

 Third Tuesday Field Trips - Delta County